Courses

 When numerous resistors are connected in series, the combined resistance \[{{\text{R}}_{\text{s}}}\]equals the total of their individual resistances \[{{\text{R}}_{\text{1}}}\text{, }{{\text{R}}_{\text{2}}},{{\text{R}}_{3}}\] and hence, \[{{\text{R}}_{\text{s}}}\]is greater than any individual resistance.

-In series circuit, current remains the same and potential difference vary.
+In a series circuit, the current remains the same and potential differences vary.

 • The current in a series circuit is constant throughout the electric circuit.
 As a result, connecting an electric lamp and an electric heater in series is clearly impractical, as they require currents of vastly different values to function effectively.